Search for a recipe

 Jump to Recipe Jump to Video Print Recipe

-Pesarattu Dosai is a protein-rich tiffin variety prepared with green moong bean.
+Pesarattu Dosai is a protein-rich tiffin variety prepared with green moong beans.
 Be it breakfast or dinner, green moong dal dosai is filling and tasty.
 Andhra special dosai is a healthy tiffin for toddlers too.
 Tastes best with ginger chutney

 Should I use rice for Pesarattu?

-Traditionally Rice is not added for Moong dal dosai but personally, I like the texture of the mong dal dosai with little rice hence I add it all the time.
+Traditionally Rice is not added to Moong dal dosai but personally, I like the texture of the mong dal dosai with little rice hence I add it all the time.
 If you prefer healthy pesarattu without rice skip it.

 Can I use fresh ginger for Moong dal dosai?

 Yes, traditionally fresh ginger is used for making pesarattu.
-While taking video for the Moong dal pesarattu dosai recipe I was out of fresh ginger hence I used ginger powder
+While taking the video for the Moong dal pesarattu dosai recipe I was out of fresh ginger hence I used ginger powder

 Can I use moong dal instead of green moong bean?